cardano-foundation/CIPs/cip-drep-metadata/README.md

 Metadata is needed because blockchains are poor choices to act as content databases.
 This is why governance metadata anchors were chosen to provide a way to attach long form metadata content to on-chain events.
 By only supplying an On-Chain hash of the off-chain we ensure correctness of data whilst minimising the amount of data posted to the chain.

+### Benefits
+I believed that this CIP would provide a benefit to:

+#### Potential delegators
+When observing from the chain level, tooling can only see the content and history of DRep registration and update certificates and any associated anchors.
+These on-chain components do not give any context to the motivation of a DRep, even though this information would likely be the desired context for people who might delegate their voting power.
+By providing rich contextual metadata we enable people choosing a DRep to delegate their voting power to make well informed decisions.

+#### DReps
+DReps will be able to use tools that create metadata in a standard format.
+This in turn will allow their metadata to be read by apps that will render their words on screen for potential delegating Ada Holders to enjoy, this may lead to greater levels of delegation.

+#### All participants
+By standardising off-chain metadata formats for any tooling which creates and/or renders metadata referenced in DRep registration and update transactions we facilitate interoperability.
+This in turn promotes a rich user experience between tooling.
+This is good for all governance participants.

 ## Specification
 CIP-1694 specifies that metadata anchors are optional for DRep registration and updates.
 This CIP covers metadata for the aforementioned transaction types, but it does not cover metadata for voting transactions.